LighTec/Java-Networking/README.md

 # Java-Networking
-Testing and learning sockets and data transfer over networks using Java.
+Testing and learning sockets and data transfer over networks using Java, using the textbooks:

-Using the textbooks:\n
+Java Server Side Programming The Conceptual Foundation by Mukesh Prasad

-Java Server Side Programming The Conceptual Foundation by Mukesh Prasad\n Learning Network Programming with Java by Richard M Reese
+Learning Network Programming with Java by Richard M Reese